-When I was a kid growing up in the St. Vincent & the Grenadines1 my dad would take us on road trip out to the countryside.
-Note, this was on an island that is 345 kilometre 2 (133 miles2).
-A road trip isn't more than a 10-15 minutes drive.
-But as a kid, it felt as though we were travelling for hours over great distances.
+When I was a kid growing up in St. Vincent & the Grenadines1, my dad would take us on road trips out to the countryside.
+Note, this was on an island that is 345 kilometre2 (133 miles2).
+A road trip isn't more than a 30-minute drive.
+But as a kid, it felt like we travelled for hours over great distances.

 Sometimes, these trips were to the top of a part of the volcanic ridge that bisects the island.
 Other times it was to a previous unexplored beach along the coastline.
 For me, it always felt like an adventure.

-My father often brought his camera, an Asahi Pentax Spotmatic II film camera.
-The Spotmatic was introduced by Asahi in 1964 and was the first camera to sell well with Through-the-Lens light metering many ways; my dad is the first photographer I knew personally.
-My dad was an aloof father when I was a kid, so I can't say he taught me much about photography but knowing he took photos of us during our mini adventures is a pleasant memory.
+My father often brought his camera, an Asahi Optical Co.
+Pentax Spotmatic II film camera.
+Asahi Optical Co. introduced the Spotmatic circa 1964.
+It was the first camera to sell well with Through-the-Lens light metering in many ways; my dad is the first photographer I knew personally.
+My dad was an aloof father when I was a kid, so I can't say he taught me much about photography but knowing he took photos of us during our mini-adventures is a pleasant memory.

 I love the controls on this camera.
 Want to change the ISO?
 Turn a dial.
 Want to set the aperture?
 Turn the dial on the lens.
-From my search on Google, the Fuji X series cameras are the only modern digital cameras that operate this way.
+From my search on Google, I think the Fuji X series cameras are the only modern digital cameras that operate this way.
 If I had the budget for a second camera, I would get either the X-T2 or X100F.
 I have been watching Fuji for a few years.
 I like their approach to camera design.
 I rented a Fuji X-T1 and Fuji X-E1 a few years ago and loved them both.
 I don't have the budget for a complete system switch.

 - Saint Vincent is a volcanic island in the Caribbean.
 It is the largest island in a chain of islands comprising the nation of Saint Vincent and the Grenadines.
-It is located in the Caribbean Sea, between Saint Lucia and Grenada. ↩
+St. Vincent is located between Saint Lucia and Grenada in the Caribbean Sea. ↩